peterhinch/micropython-async/TUTORIAL.md

 ```

 A coro can allow other coroutines to run by means of the ``await coro``
+statement and must contain at least one ``awwait`` statement.
+This causes
-statement.
-This causes ``coro`` to run to completion before execution passes to
-the next instruction.
+``coro`` to run to completion before execution passes to the next instruction.
 Consider these lines of code:

 ```python
 await asyncio.sleep(delay_secs)